 Canberra Boat Licence Course

 In Canberra, you are not allowed to use power boats on the lakes.
 However, a lot of Canberra’s residents use NSW waterways for holidays and entertainment.
 This means that if you live in Canberra, you are entitled to a NSW General Boat Licence.
-Maritime Training School provides training for all Canberra and NSW residents via two options:
+Maritime Training School provides training for all Canberra and NSW residents via two Canberra Boat Licence course options:

 Complete Your NSW Boat Licence Course in Canberra

-This option is for students who would prefer to learn the theory face-to-face at the Dickson Tradies on either a Thursday or Friday evening from 5pm to 9pm.
+The first Canberra boat licence course option at Maritime Training School is for students who would prefer to learn the theory face-to-face at the Dickson Tradies on either a Thursday or Friday evening from 5pm to 9pm.
 During this time students will learn the rules and regulations of operating power boats on the waterways.
 Students will also complete the exam on the night – this comprises of 50 multiple choice questions.
 As the requirements for the licence stipulate that you still need to complete a practical component, students are issued a logbook to complete.
 This logbook needs to be completed by someone who has held a NSW Boat Licence for a period of more than 3 years and they will need to take you on 3 separate trips to complete the hours and activities required.
 Once you have completed the logbook, you can take it with your certificate issued by us for the examination to Roads and Maritime Services NSW and they will issue your licence.

 Does option 1 sound too much?
 Don’t know anyone with a boat who can complete the logbook with you?
-Then option 2 is for you.
+Then our second Canberra boat licence course option is for you.
 Students will attend the theory course at the Dickson Tradies on a Thursday or Friday evening from 5pm to 9pm.
 Students can then attend a one hour practical session on the following Saturday to complete the practical component.
 Hourly sessions are run from Lake Ginninderra from 11am to 3pm.